 As you enter tasks and durations in the spreadsheet to the left, you’ll see it graphically represented to the right in a blue bar over a timeline in the Gantt chart.
-This is called the task bar, and it’s a great way to get a quick visual of what tasks need to be done when.
+This is called the taskbar, and it’s a great way to get a quick visual of what tasks need to be done and when.

-Once all your tasks have been entered into the spreadsheet and reflected on the Gantt chart to the left of your screen, remember to save the project.
+Once all your tasks have been entered into the spreadsheet and reflected on the Gantt chart to the right of your screen, remember to save the project.
 Give it a name and place it in a folder.
-It’s a good idea to number this file to distinguish it from newer versions you create as the project progresses.
-The file will be saved with the extension .mpp.
+It’s a good idea to number this file to distinguish it from the newer versions you create as the project progresses.
+The file will be saved with the extension MPP.

 Project Start Date and Task Dependencies

-MS Project defaults to starting all your tasks on the same date, which naturally isn’t true, so you have to now tell the program when each task starts.
-You do this by clicking on the Project item on the top bar then Project Information in the dropdown menu.
+MS Project defaults to starting all your tasks on the same date, so you have to now tell the program when each task starts.
+You do this by clicking on the Project item on the top bar and then Project Information in the dropdown menu.
 A new window will pop up and you can now change the start date.

 Microsoft Projects allows you to note task dependencies, such as when one task cannot start until another is finished.
 You want to manage these task dependencies, so MS Project gives you the ability to link them.
-One way is on the Gantt chart by hovering your mouse on the center of the task bar.
-The cursor will become a four-way arrow, which by click left will allow you to drag one task over another, linking them.
+One way is on the Gantt chart by hovering your mouse in the center of the taskbar.
+The cursor will become a four-way arrow, which by clicking left will allow you to drag one task over another, linking them.
 Now save the file, and mark it as version two.